 How to Turn Off AutoFit

-One way to turn off the PowerPoint AutoFit feature is from the Smart Tag under the feature Control AutoCorrect Options.
-However, there’s another way to get to this same place as well.
+One way to turn off the PowerPoint AutoFit feature is to use the Smart Tag under the Control AutoCorrect Options feature.
+However, there’s another way to get to the same place.

 To turn off PowerPoint AutoFit:

-- Finally, turn off or uncheck AutoFit title text to the placeholder and AutoFit body text to the placeholder.
-Choose OK, which changes the AutoFit settings for the current and new PowerPoint presentations.
+3. Finally, turn off or uncheck AutoFit title text to the placeholder and AutoFit body text to the placeholder.
+Choose OK to change the AutoFit settings for the current and new PowerPoint presentations.

-Changing these settings within your PowerPoint options means you don’t need to remember to make the AutoFit adjustments for each presentation you create.
-By changing your AutoFit options, you can make sure AutoFit doesn’t even happen in the first place.
-And maybe you’re not the offender–perhaps it’s a colleague or your boss.
+Changing these settings in your PowerPoint options means you don’t need to remember to apply AutoFit adjustments for each presentation you create.
+By changing your AutoFit options, you can ensure AutoFit doesn’t occur in the first place.
+And maybe you’re not the offender — perhaps it’s a colleague or your boss.
 How can you encourage them to make these changes as well?
 To start building better PowerPoint presentations, let’s turn off AutoFit to improve your opportunities to create more effective, easier-to-read text slides.

 For other time-saving tips, discover more PowerPoint techniques and shortcuts at TheSoftwarePro.com/PowerPoint.